 Now as we all know, Mauritius is a very wealthy nation with its vast natural resources including unfathomable oil reserves and phenomenal gold and diamond mines.
 It generates huge financial surpluses to invest.
 Also we want to encourage Indian money men to put all their surplus money into the thriving Mauritian economy.
 And don't forget that Mauritius is a great superpower.
 Naturally it is in our national interest to remain in its good books.

 You don't believe it?
-You know I am kidding.
+You know I am kidding!
 But the Government of India never knew it when it entered into this treaty some thirty-three years ago.

 There you go again shaking your head.
 And again you are right.
 The Mauritius DTAA was a device created by the Government, with malice aforethought, for the convenience of rich investors both in India and abroad.
 Mauritius has a tax rate of 3% on income from profits from sale and purchase of shares.
 India has a rate ranging from about 15 to 40%, if sold within 12 months.
 About the same, would you say?

 No?
 You can see the difference?
-Well so could the money men, and to be fair, women.
+Well so could the money men and, to be fair, women.
 If you wanted to invest in India in a "tax efficient" way, all you had to do was create a small legal entity in Mauritius at a cost of a few hundred dollars.
 And start routing all your investments through Mauritius.
 Taxes saved run into thousands of crores.

 It is estimated that nine of the ten biggest foreign investors in the India are Mauritius based.
 Almost all are housed in ONE 12-storey building in Post Louis.
 None of the money is, of course, from Mauritius, which is simply a "Flag of Convenience".
 And, of course, there is no Indian investment in Mauritius worth talking about.